DiMatteoL/css-clock/README.md

 # Clock and Timer EPIC

-As a user, I want to access the app the see the time.
+As a user, I want to access the app to see the time.
 And be able to switch from "clock" mode to "timer" mode easily.
 I also need to be able to stop the clock in both mode, and to reset the timer.

 ### Create a 24h digital clock, based on the user's timezone